liz-fernandez/Honours_Bioinfo_2024/05-script_Shell.md

 wc -l "$@" | sort -n
 ~~~

-you can probably puzzle out what it does.
+you can probably figure out what it does.
 On the other hand,
 if you look at this script: